-If you wish, you could now exit from DtmVic, and, later on, use the button of the main menu "Open an existing command file" (line: "Command file") to open directly "Param_VISUTEX.txt", and, in so doing, you reach this point of the process.
-You can then use afterwards the "Execute a command file" command of the main menu.
+If you wish, you could now exit from DtmVic, and, later on, use the button of the main menu "Open an existing command file" (line: "Command file") to open directly "Param_VISUTEX.txt", and, in so doing, the user reaches this point of the process.
+You can then use afterwards the "Execute" command of the main menu.

-2.8) Click on: "Execute a command file".
+2.8) Click on: "Execute".